maawoo/TDC_thesis/source/02_background.md

 Also related but not fitting into either category is the openEO API, which pursues the goal of providing a common ground for a variety of back-ends, including those previously mentioned, by connecting them via multiple APIs [@Pebesma2017].
 The concept behind openEO, which uses a data cube model at its core, is also presented in a recent publication by @Schramm2021.

-In the following section, the Open Data Cube is described in more detail, as it plays an important role in the course of this thesis.
+In the following section, the Open Data Cube is described in more detail, as it plays an important role in the course of this work.
 An overview of other related EODC projects is provided in +@sec:other-projects.

-#### Open Data Cube
+#### Open Data Cube {#sec:odc_background}

 The Open Data Cube (ODC) project originates from the Australian Geoscience Data Cube (AGDC), which initially was developed with the objective to unlock the potential of 27 years of continuous EO data from the Landsat archive for the entire continent of Australia [@Lewis2016].
 Major improvements were implemented in version 2 of the AGDC [@Lewis2017] and the project was renamed to ODC after long term support was ensured via governance structures [@Leith2018].